 Cost of Attendance (COA) — Expected Family Contribution (EFC) = Financial Need

 All families applying for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
-Beginning in October 2016, you can apply as early as Oct.
-1 of your child's senior year in high school for the 2017-2018 school year.
+You can apply as early as Oct.
+1 of your child's senior year in high school for the 2020-2021 school year.
 The deadline to complete the FAFSA varies by state.
 Based on the information you provide in your FAFSA, the Federal Student Aid Office will determine your Expected Family Contribution (EFC).
-This is subtracted from a school’s cost of attendance (COA) to determine your child’s financial need.
+This is subtracted from a school's cost of attendance (COA) to determine your child’s financial need.
 However, this need doesn't necessarily guarantee you'll receive that amount in financial aid.